appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day4/+page.md

 In Dart, a function is a block of code that performs a specific task and can be called from other parts of the program.
 They can take parameters and return values, helping to organize and simplify code.

-By the end of this day, you should have a good understanding of how to write and call functions in Dart.

 > **Project** - Palindrome Checker
 >
 > Write a function to check if a given string is a palindrome.